-The accompanying Consolidated Financial Statements include the accounts of the Company and its subsidiaries, EyeGate Pharma S.A.S. (through its dissolution on December 30, 2020), Jade Therapeutics, Inc. ("Jade"), Kiora Pharmaceuticals GmbH ("Kiora GmbH") (formerly known as Panoptes Pharma Ges.m.b.H or "Panoptes") (effective December 18, 2020 when the Company acquired all of the capital stock of Panoptes), Bayon (effective October 21, 2021 when the Company acquired all of the capital stock of Bayon), and Kiora Pharmaceuticals Pty Ltd ("Kiora Pty") (formerly known as Bayon Therapeutics Pty Ltd), collectively referred to as "the Company".
+The accompanying Consolidated Financial Statements include the accounts of the Company and its subsidiaries, Jade Therapeutics, Inc. ("Jade"), Kiora Pharmaceuticals GmbH ("Kiora GmbH") (formerly known as Panoptes Pharma Ges.m.b.H or "Panoptes") (effective December 18, 2020 when the Company acquired all of the capital stock of Panoptes), Bayon Therapeutics, Inc. ("Bayon") (effective October 21, 2021 when the Company acquired all of the capital stock of Bayon), and Kiora Pharmaceuticals Pty Ltd ("Kiora Pty") (formerly known as Bayon Therapeutics Pty Ltd), collectively referred to as "the Company".
 All inter-company balances and transactions have been eliminated in consolidation.
 These Consolidated Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").